High Performance Parallel Exports

 In addition, if you have access to your AWS console, you can check that the bucket has been removed from your environment as well.

-We hope that you enjoyed this tutorial, stay tuned to learn more about can you use Dremio to gain more value from your data, faster.
+We hope that you enjoyed this tutorial, stay tuned to learn more about how you can use Dremio to gain more value from your data, faster.